KC-7/life-hacks-v2/README.md

 - The membership section includes 2 headings and 2 videos.
 The sections are displayed on 1 row on larger devices and 1 section per row on smaller devices.

-- The div is styled with a decorative border, background colour etc. that is in line with the styling of the site.
+- The divs are styled with a decorative border, background colour etc. that is in line with the styling used in the rest of the website.

 <img style="display: inline; margin: 25px 20%;" src="readme-files/videos-responsive.png" alt="Videos Responsive Design" width="60%" height="auto" title="Videos Responsive Design">

 ### Sign Up Section

 - The sign up section includes a form with text input areas for first name, last name, email address and password with each type set correctly.
-There is a question with 7 radio options, first 6 are individual options while the last option is for all so is displayed on the row below regardless of the device's screen width.
-The last part of the form is the submit button which is styled to entice the user to click the big red button when hovered over.
+There is a question with 7 radio options, first 6 are individual options while the last option is for all so it is displayed on the row below regardless of the device's screen width.
+The last part of the form is the submit button which is styled to entice the user to click the big red button when it is hovered over.
 The form will not allow the user to submit their data unless the required information has been provided.

 - The form is styled to be in line with the site styling however all 4 corners are rounded which is intentionally different than the above sections.
 This is similar to the hero cover text and the confirmation text.